 - Top Ten Program in CONSTRUCTION METHODS and MATERIALS in the United States: No. 6 Nationally

 - Top Ten Program in HEALTHY BUILT ENVIRONMENTS in the United States: No. 8 Nationally

 - Top Ten Program in SUSTAINABLE BUILT ENVIRONMENTS/ADAPTIVE DESIGN/RESILIENT DESIGN in the United States: No. 10 Nationally

-The architecture department has its studio space in buildings 89, 3 and 7.
+The Department of Architecture has its studio space in Buildings 89, 3 and 7.

 College of Environmental Design

 Browse the departments and centers housed under the College:

 - Department of Art

 - Department of Landscape Architecture